ValPal1320/Professional-README-Generator/README.md

   * GitBash
   * Node.js

+  To install:
-  - To install, click on the green "Code" button to clone to your folder
+  - Click on the green "Code" button to clone to your folder
   - npm install inquirer
   - Open application folder in your terminal and type "node index.js"